hdb/baywatch/readme.md

 ### Transmission

-On `d`, baywatch interfaces with Transmission to download torrents.
-If using the Transmission app, the app must be open in order to complete the download - by default, baywatch will try to open `transmission-gtk` if it is unable to find an open transmission instance. baywatch will also work with other Transmission interfaces or transmission-daemon if they are running.
+On `download`, baywatch attempts to connect to Transmission app or daemon. baywatch will try to open `transmission-gtk` if it is unable to find an running transmission instance.
+This can be turned off or changed to another transmission interface by setting the `Command (Transmission)` or `Try Open (Transmission)` variables.

 ## Disclaimer